- When Should You Pop the Question in Iceland?

 One way to guarantee that you'll be completely on your own (besides the pilot) is to hop on a helicopter tour and whisk off to a mountaintop with spectacular views or to the remote Icelandic highlands.
 You can ask to be the only ones in the helicopter for total privacy.

-If you're planning on having a church wedding, then what better way to symbolise the upcoming wedding than by proposing next to, or inside, one of Iceland's picturesque churches?
+If you're planning on having a church wedding, then what better way to symbolize the upcoming wedding than by proposing next to, or inside, one of Iceland's picturesque churches?

 You can find small and picturesque churches all over Iceland.
 The one pictured above is at Snæfellsnes peninsula, very close to the Snæfellsjökull glacier, but also next to a fancy hotel, Búðir, where you could book a surprise accommodation for the night following the proposal.